Zelakolase/GCKit/README.md

 All of the commands must be executed in 'Application/src/'
 - Build classfile: `$ javac App.java`
 - Run classfile: `$ java app`

+## What is the next step?
+Go to `Application/README.md` for more information about the code

 ## Author Information
 Morad A., E-mail: Zelakolase[at]tuta.io, website: [zelakolase.neocities.org](zelakolase.neocities.org)